terra-money/docs/docs/How-to/Terra-Station/Governance.md

 6. Enter your password and click **Deposit**.

 Your deposit will be added to the proposal.
-For more information on governance and proposals, visit the [governance section](/Concepts/Protocol.html#governance) of the concepts page.

 ## Create a new proposal